victorverma3/MovieData/README.md

 Next, the user should customize the path variable in the gatherData() function in moviedata.py with the local path to their Letterboxd ratings CSV (e.g. victorratings.csv).
 Be sure to not change the user variable in this path.
-For example, my path variable is path = '/Users/victor/Dropbox/VictorVerma/Projects/MovieRecs/Data/' + user + 'ratings.csv'.
+For example, my path variable is path = f'./data/{user}ratings.csv'

 Lastly, the user should create a folder in the same directory as moviedata.py and moviestats.py that shares the name of the user.
 For